 Professional Development Committee

-The mission of the Professional Development Committee is to improve therapist's professional expertise and guide career advancement.
+The Mission of the Professional Development Committee (PDC) is to improve therapist's professional expertise and guide career development and advancement.

 Subcommittees and Task Forces under this committee include: